Silk-Road-Corpus/silk_road_corpus/terminology.md

     data/terminology_analysis_schema.json
 ```

-Copy the ngram_counts CSV file into the GCS bucket:
+Copy the ngram_counts CSV file into the GCS bucket.
+It is big, so do it from the cloud.

 ```shell
 gcloud storage cp data/ngram_counts.csv gs://${CSZJJ_BUCKET_NAME}/ngram_counts.csv